mothur/mothur.github.io/_wiki/chimera.pintail.md

 ### conservation

-You can upload a file containing the frequency information for your template file to increase speed.
-Mothur will generate this for you but it takes a long time.
+You can upload a file containing the frequency information for your template file to increase speed. mothur will generate this for you but it takes a long time.

     mothur > chimera.pintail(fasta=ex.align, template=core_set_aligned.imputed.fasta,